AUSTRALIAN RESEARCH COUNCIL

 Former staff

 • Dr Martin O'Hely, Research Fellow (September 2004-November 2007).
-Now at the Walter and Eliza Hall Institute (Bioinformatics Division)
+Now at the Walter and Eliza Hall Institute of Medical Research (Bioinformatics Division)

 Staff and student projects